-Our success will be dependent largely upon the personal efforts of our Chief Executive Officer, Chester Billingsley and other senior managers.
+Our success will be dependent largely upon the personal efforts of our Chief Executive Officer, Chester Billingsley, and other senior managers.
 The loss of key staff could have a material adverse effect on our business and prospects.
 To execute our plans, we will have to retain current employees.
 Competition for recruiting and retaining highly skilled employees with technical, management, marketing, sales, product development and other specialized training is intense.
 We may not be successful in retaining such qualified personnel.
 Specifically, we may experience increased costs in order to retain skilled employees.
 If we are unable to retain experienced employees as needed, we would be unable to execute our business plan.

-Founder and CEO Chet Billingsley, along with other members of the Company Board of Directors, have considerable control over the company through their aggregate ownership of 31.33% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
+Founder and CEO Chet Billingsley, along with other members of the Company Board of Directors, have considerable control over the company through their aggregate ownership of 31.5% of the outstanding shares of the Company's Common Stock on a fully diluted basis.

-Mr. Billingsley owns approximately 25% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
-Together with other members of the Company's Board of Directors, Management of the Company owns approximately 31.51% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
+Mr. Billingsley owns approximately 24.6% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
+Together with other members of the Company's Board of Directors, Management of the Company owns approximately 31.5% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
 Mr. Billingsley also holds 2,137,684 Series D warrants and 4,500 Series B warrants which are exercisable at \$1.60 and \$0.11 per share, respectively.
-Additionally, Robert Meyer, Stan Shaul, Earl Kornbrekke and Lori Stansfield, directors of the Company, hold an aggregate of 1,195,650 Series D warrants exercisable at \$1.60 per share.
+Additionally, Robert Meyer, Stan Shaul, Earl Kornbrekke and Lori Stansfield, directors of the Company, hold an aggregate of 1,057,966 Series D warrants exercisable at \$1.60 per share.
 Due to the large number of shares of Common Stock owned by the Management of the Company, Management has considerable ability to exercise control over the Company and matters submitted for shareholder approval, including the election of directors and approval of any merger, consolidation or sale of substantially all of the assets of the Company.
-Additionally, due to his position as CEO and director, Mr. Billingsley has the ability to control the management and affairs of the Company.
-As board members and officers, Mr. Billingsley and the other persons in management positions of the Company owe a fiduciary duty to our shareholders and must act in good faith in a manner each reasonably believes to be in the best interests of our shareholders.
+Additionally, due to his position as CEO and director, Mr. Billingsley has the ability to control the management and affairs of the Company owe a fiduciary duty to our shareholders and must act in good faith in a manner each reasonably believes to be in the best interests of our shareholders.
 As shareholders, Mr. Billingsley and the other officers and directors are entitled to vote their shares in their own interests, which may not always be in the interests of our shareholders generally.